 PDB Level Force No logging/Force logging.

-CDB.
-Force Logging/Force No logging.
+CDB Force Logging/Force No logging.

 Table Level Logging/Nologing

 Setting the logging at the table level determines whether Direct SQL*Loader and direct-path INSERT operations against the table and index are logged or not logged.
 LOGGING is the default value.